 Tuhin Chakrabarty

-My research interests are broadly in AI, NLP and Human AI Interaction and my goal is to design and build reliable AI systems that can handle implicature and ambiguity, understand human behavior and are aligned with the requirements humans have from technology.
+My research interests are broadly in AI, Law and Public Policy and my goal is to design, build and audit responsible AI systems that are aligned with the requirements humans have from technology.
 I often rely on knowledge, methods, and perspectives from multiple disciplines to address complex problems or questions that cannot be fully understood or solved within the boundaries of Computer Science.
-Some of the research directions I am very excited about:
+I am specifically very interested in Generative AI, Creativity, Copyright and its impact on Labor Markets.
+Some representative works

 PhD students